 2023 applications closed on Monday 12 December 2022

-The Vice-Chancellor’s Gender Equality Fund offers Academic and Professional staff the opportunity to apply for support in facilitating gender equality initiatives and promoting workplace inclusion at Western Sydney University.
+The Vice-Chancellor’s Gender Equity Fund offers Academic and Professional staff the opportunity to apply for support in facilitating gender equality initiatives and promoting workplace inclusion at Western Sydney University.
 Primarily, the Fund seeks to:

 - develop a deeper understanding of any obstacles, and the steps required, to tackle gender inequality within the University and its community;

 - foster collaboration and knowledge exchange between stakeholders within the University and its community in collective efforts to promote gender equality; and

 This funding is for projects that would not normally be funded by Schools and Divisions.